LoganJFisher/TeXSend/README.md

   * Add [TikZJax](https://github.com/kisonecat/tikzjax) support.
     * Completely unrelated to KaTeX, but should be compatible.
     * TikZ uses `\begin{tikzpicture}` delimiters.
-  * Change equation enumeration to maintain a count throughout emails in a chain, keeping track even when minimized.
   * Add descriptive comments to the userscript to accomodate code reviews and user edits.
 * :thought_balloon: Pipe Dreams:
   * Support for other popular email services (e.g. Outlook, Yahoo Mail, ProtonMail, AOL Mail, etc.).